horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage-basics.md

 - **Unauthorized Access**

-    The access to the wallet device should be protected with the PIN or somilar mechanism.
+    The access to the wallet device should be protected with the PIN or a similar mechanism.
 Presuming a thief knows what they're looking for---cryptocurrency wallets, exchange apps, and so on---they could clean out your cryptocurrency accounts there is no PIN on the smartphone.
 The same applies to the PIN lock on the hardware wallet.

 ## Multiple Wallets